HL7NZ/nes-ig/input/pagecontent/index.md

 The NES is a registry service that holds information about
 * Enrolments - This includes an enrolment with a general practitioner, a lead maternity carer, or a nomination to a well child provider.
 * Entitlements - This includes community services cards (csc) and high user heath cards (huhc).
-* The New Born enrolment service - This includes new born nomination to a general practitioner.
+* The New Born enrolment service (NBES) - This includes new born nomination to a general practitioner.

 The key etities that are suppoted are: